reviczky/northumbria/modules/assurance/report.md

 \startxrow \startxcell[nx=1,option=tight] {\bi Resource Requirements: 2 Engineers and 1 year for the Project} \stopxcell \stopxrow
 \startxrow \startxcell[nx=1,option=tight] {\bi Result: Increased customer satisfaction} \stopxcell \stopxrow
 \startxrow \startxcell[nx=1,option=tight] {\bi Evaluation Method/Measurement: Positive reviews in \%} \stopxcell \stopxrow
-\startxrow \startxcell[nx=1,option=tight] {\bi Indicative costs: \pound 60,000} \stopxcell \stopxrow
+\startxrow \startxcell[nx=1,option=tight] {\bi Indicative costs: \pound 75,000} \stopxcell \stopxrow
 \stopxtable
 \stopplacetable

 \page[yes]

-## Monitoring and Reporting
-Success:
-Objective
-Critical Success Factor (CSF)
-Key Performance Indicator (KPI)
-Metrics
-Measurements
-Reports
-An important part of ensuring the success of the Plan is to define how each objective of the Improvement Initiative shall be measured and reported.
-The selection of the proper Key Performance Indicators (KPI), metrics and measurements is done as part of the Initiative Assessment.
+In order to define the Critical Success Factor (CSF) for ensuring the success of the improvements, Key Performance Indicators (KPI) metrics for each objective have to be defined and measured as part of the monitoring and reporting stage of the evaluation to ensure the success of the plan. \par

 \page[yes]